 Alfredo Sauce is a creamy pasta sauce that is extremely rich and flavourful.
-You can buy many high quality jarred versions, or you can make your own at home simply using cream, butter and Parmesan cheese.
+You can buy high quality jarred versions, or you can make your own at home simply using cream, butter and Parmesan cheese.

-Orveito and Alfredo Sauce Pairing
+Orvieto and Alfredo Sauce Pairing

-For Pasta in Alfredo sauce, an Italian Orveito is the wine to reach for.
-Orveito is a crisp, dry white wine from Central Italy, and perhaps a quintessential Italian white wine.
+For Pasta in Alfredo sauce, an Italian Orvieto is the wine to reach for.
+Orvieto is a crisp, dry white wine from Central Italy, and perhaps a quintessential Italian white wine.
 This wine features lemon, lime, green apple, apricot and almond on the nose and palate followed by a mineral finish.
 The fruit flavours are a great way to cut through the richness of the Alfredo sauce, while the almond brings out the nuttiness found in the pasta itself.

 Chardonnay and Alfredo Sauce Pairing